ni/niveristand-python/docs/restrictions.rst

 Restrictions
 ============

-A collection of all restrictions inside a function using the :any:`nivs_rt_sequence` decorator.
-Any violation to these rules causes a :any:`TranslateError`.
+The following section contains a list of all restrictions inside a function using the :any:`nivs_rt_sequence` decorator.
+If you violate any of the following rules, a :any:`TranslateError` occurs.

 Assignment
 ----------

-- Value assignment to an already existing variable only works through the `value` property of the object.
+- To assign values to an existing variable, you must use the `value` property of the object.

     .. code-block:: python